Purdue-K-SW-Capstone/SharpShooter-Front/Coyote(sensor&network)/README.md

 The code is also dockerized, check code/end_node/esp32_send_dockerized to compile the code in docker. .ino file is in volumes/Arduino/esp32_send.
 You have to change the APPKEY, DEVEUI, APPEUI for each sensor.

+If you are using mac with m1 chip, this docker build will not work.
+Please follow steps above with Arduino IDE.

 To compile the code, run the following command in /esp32_send_dockerized

         docker build -t esp32_send .